tektutor/qt-jan-2024/Day1/README.md

 This lab exercise will demonstrate, the features supported by Box Layout manager.
 Actually, the QHBoxLayout and QVBoxLayout are just convenient classes with fixed orientation while Box Layout is their base class.
 ![image](https://github.com/tektutor/qt-jan-2024/assets/12674043/3bbc0643-a75b-4437-8ad0-ef6ae8da7fa7)![image](https://github.com/tektutor/qt-jan-2024/assets/12674043/51755315-a341-440b-8387-b8c607263714)

-QBoxLayout supports the below Orientations to arrange its child widgets
+QBoxLayout supports the below Directions to arrange its child widgets
 <pre>
 QBoxLayout::LeftToRight
 QBoxLayout::RightToLeft